What is API?

 Developers can use web APIs to extend the functionality of their apps or sites.
 For instance, the Pinterest API comes with tools for adding users' Pinterest data like boards or Pins to a website.
 Google Maps API enables the addition of a map with an organization’s location.

-The goal of API specifications is to standardize data exchange between web services.
-In this case, standardization means the ability of diverse systems, written in different programming languages and/or running on different OSs, or using different technologies, to seamlessly communicate with each other.
+API specifications aim to standardize data exchange between web services.
+In this case, standardization means the ability of diverse systems written in different programming languages, running on different OSs, or using different technologies to seamlessly communicate with each other.
+Specifications differ across API formats — let’s briefly review the most common ones.

 Comparing web API types: SOAP, REST, GraphQL and RPCPlayButton